Solutions

 Tortilla chips & corn snacks made with Nixtamalized corn

-Nixtamalized corn, or nixtamal, is the base for several distinct types of tortilla chips and corn snacks, primarily categorized by processing method into tortilla chips (baked then fried) and corn chips (directly fried).
-These products are derived from white, yellow, or blue corn masa and are categorized by shape (triangles, strips, circles, scoops) and flavorings.
-Totopos/Tostadas/Tortilla chips created by cutting nixtamalized corn tortillas into shapes (usually triangles), then baking and frying them to create a firm, crispy snack.
-Corn chips: made by directly extruding or sheeting nixtamalized masa and frying it immediately, resulting in a more rigid, oil-heavy, and intense corn-flavored snack.
+Nixtamalized corn, or Nixtamal, is the base for several distinct types of tortilla chips and corn snacks, primarily categorized by processing method into tortilla chips (baked then fried) and corn chips (directly fried) These products are derived from white, yellow, or blue corn masa and are categorized by shape (triangles, strips, circles) and flavorings. totopos/tostadas/ tortilla chips created by cutting nixtamalized corn tortillas into shapes (usually triangles), then baking and frying them to create a firm, crispy snack. corn chips: made by directly extruding or sheeting nixtamalized masa and frying it immediately, resulting in a more rigid, oil-heavy, and intense corn-flavored snack.
 Taco shells shaped from nixtamalized dough and fried or baked, commonly used as a structurally sound base for tacos.
 Flavored variants including sea salt, lime, blue corn, chili, and cheese.
 These products are made from traditional or industrial fresh masa and can also be produced using dry masa flour Nixtamalized corn flour.
 Nixtamalized corn has a distinct, earthy smell that's almost floral and deeply satisfying.
 Allows the corn to be ground into masa, the base for tortillas, tamales, and atole

 1 of 7